OkelleyDevelopment/WCU-ComputerScienceClub/README.md

 ## Credit:

 - Based on HTML5Up's dopetrope template, with modifications made by Wesley Rogers.
-- This is a fork of Wesley's repo and has since been further modified and customized.
+- This is a fork of Wesley's repo and has since been further modified and customized by Nicholas with feedback from club members.

 ## Contributions